HBN Service Release Notes

 3339304

-Description: Statistics for hardware-offloaded traffic are not reflected on SFs inside an HBN container.
+Description: Statistics for hardware-offloaded traffic are not reflected on SFs within an HBN container.

 Keyword: Statistics; container